Read this article summarized with

 Revise based on feedback.
 Repeat if major changes were made.

-Every work instruction must include a visible header with:
+Every work instruction needs a visible header with:

 • Document ID and revision letter (Rev A, Rev B)